 Jesus challenges earthly certainties

 Derision toward those who propose a different model soon turns into contempt and finally into outright hatred.
 If there is one thing the dual mind just cannot accept, it is that its “certainties” are questioned.
 Money, for example, is one of them.
 Rare are the people who dare to criticize money and its usefulness.
 At most, there may be some who criticize its unequal distribution within society, but nothing more.
 Jesus went well beyond that, he was a true spiritual extremist, in fact, he asked his followers to renounce all material possessions, including money.
 After all, how could a person still bound by work, money and objects, pursue genuine spiritual evolution?
 To be in the world, or of the world.
-Duality imposes a choice, and only by choosing the spiritual path does it become possible to transcend the dualistic aspect of existence.
+Duality imposes a choice, and only by choosing the otherworldly path does it become possible to transcend the dualistic aspect of existence.
 Being of the world imposes choices; being in the world, on the other hand, makes us similar to a traveler who explores and contemplates without, however, giving himself a definite destination.
 The destination is contemplation itself, that is, recognizing in the world what is already within us.
 The goal is us.

 Jesus like the prisoner-philosopher of Platonic memory